-Transnational corporations (TNCs) have become major and powerful actors, and their activities, directly or indirectly, have a huge impact on human rights.
+Transnational corporations (TNCs) have become major and powerful actors.

 In many cases, especially when victims are from the Global South, impunity prevails.
 TNCs are indeed able to evade national jurisdictions because of the unprecedented economic, financial and political power they command, their transnational character, their economic and legal flexibility and the complex structures they use to carry on their activities.